learn-co-students/swift-classesBJ2-lab-swift-intro-000/README.md

-# Blackjack Part 2
+# Blackjack Lab: Part 2

 ![NameOfPerson](http://i.imgur.com/1jG7JnQ.jpg?1)

 > Your assumptions are your windows on the world.
 Scrub them off every once in a while, or the light won't come in. -[Isaac Asimov](https://en.wikipedia.org/wiki/Isaac_Asimov)

-## Learning Objectives
+## Overview

-* Complete the lab
+In this lab, you will finish the UI for the simple Blackjack simulation you wrote in the previous lab.

 ## Introduction

-In this lab, you will finish the UI for the simple blackjack simulation you wrote in the previous lab.
 The UI will have a button the user can press to run a simulation.
 Once the game simulation has been completed, the UI should be updated to show the winner of the blackjack game.

 The UI will look like this: